LLNL/benchpark-tutorial/2025-HPDC/infrastructure/test-c7i-24xlarge/README.md

 These config files and scripts can be used to deploy the hpdc-2025-c7i-24xlarge tutorial to EKS.

 The sections below walk you through the steps to deploying your cluster.
-All commands in these sections should be run from the `/Users/lumsden1/projects/pave/hpdc-tutorial/hpdc-tutorial-docker-test/2025-HPDC/infrastructure/test-c7i-24xlarge` directory.
+All commands in these sections should be run from the same directory as this README.

 ## Step 1: Create EKS cluster